 Woburn Abbey first opened to the public in 1955 and has welcomed visitors from all over the globe.
-There are 22 rooms that you can experience, which house one of the most significant private art collections in the world.
+The house is currently closed in order to undergo a large scale refurbishment programme and will re-open in 2022.

 400 years of history

 The Abbey has been the home of the Earls and Dukes of Bedford, one of England's most powerful families, since the 1620s.
 It is currently the home of the 15th Duke and Duchess of Bedford and their children.
 Russell family members have included Prime Ministers, Ambassadors, Lord High Admirals and philosophers over the centuries and provide a direct link to the events of the past that shaped the England of today.